 You can act as if this is just some crazy theory from an even crazier blogger, but no matter how many labels, systems and rules you make; The underlying reality of life stays the same, love goes where it wants to go and doesn't listen to labels, rules or promises.

 So if you had to choose: What would make you happier?
 Holding on for the rest of your life to a pretty label while your paths have already gone different ways?
-Or treasuring every beautiful moment you experience as intensely as possible with ANYONE while it lasts, aiming to leave everyone you meet better off than you found?
+Or treasuring every beautiful moment you experience as intensely as possible with anyone while it lasts, aiming to leave everyone you meet better off than you found them?

 I'm convinced that when you are willing to be courageous say "whatever we have, can become anything" to everyone you meet, it will literally become anything that the magic and chemistry between you two can create, which is so much deeper and richer than when you confine it to a beautiful box with a label on it.

 True love is not assigning someone a specific role in your life and feeling hurt when they color outside those lines.
 True love is accepting them as they are while encouraging them to grow at the same time.